Friesland: Modern times

 Charles V, the Holy Roman Emperor, became the first lord of the Lordship of Frisia.
 He appointed Georg Schenck van Toutenburg, who had crushed the peasants' revolt, as Stadtholder to rule over the province in his stead.
 When Charles abdicated in 1556, Frisia was inherited by Philip II of Spain along with the rest of the Netherlands.
 In 1566, Frisia joined the Dutch Revolt against Spanish rule.

 In 1577, George de Lalaing, Count of Rennenberg was appointed Stadtholder of Frisia and other provinces.
 A moderate, trusted by both sides, he tried to reconcile the rebels with the Crown.
 But in 1580, Rennenburg declared for Spain.
 The States of Frisia raised troops and took his strongholds of Leeuwarden, Harlingen and Stavoren.
 Rennenburg was deposed and Frisia became the fifth Lordship to join the rebels' Union of Utrecht.
 From 1580 onward, all stadtholders were members of the House of Orange-Nassau.
 With the Peace of Münster in 1648, Frisia became a full member of the independent Dutch Republic, a federation of provincies.
 In economic and therefore also political importance, Friesland was next in rank to the provinces of Holland and Zeeland.

 In 1798, three years after the Batavian Revolution, the provincial lordship of Frisia was abolished and its territory was divided between the Eems and Oude IJssel departments.
-This was short-lived, however, as Frisia was revived, however as a department in 1802.
+This was short-lived, however, as Frisia was revived as a department in 1802.
 When the Netherlands were annexed by the First French Empire in 1810, the department was in French renamed Frise.
 After Napoleon was defeated in 1813 and a new constitution was introduced in 1814, Friesland became a province of the Sovereign Principality of the United Netherlands, then of the unitary Kingdom of the Netherlands a year later.

 Geography

 Friesland is situated at 53°8′N 5°49′E in the northwest of the Netherlands, west of the province of Groningen, northwest of Drenthe and Overijssel, north of Flevoland, northeast of the IJsselmeer and North Holland, and south of the North Sea.
 It is the largest province of the Netherlands if one includes areas of water; in terms of land area only, it is the third-largest province.

 Most of Friesland is on the mainland, but it also includes a number of West Frisian Islands, including Vlieland, Terschelling, Ameland and Schiermonnikoog, which are connected to the mainland by ferry.
 The province's highest point is a dune at 45 m above sea level, on the island of Vlieland.

-There are four national parks of the Netherlands located in Friesland: Schiermonnikoog, De Alde Feanen, Lauwersmeer (partially in Groningen), and Drents-Friese Wold (also partially situated in Drenthe).
+Four national parks of the Netherlands are located in Friesland: Schiermonnikoog, De Alde Feanen, Lauwersmeer (partially in Groningen), and Drents-Friese Wold (also partially situated in Drenthe).